 On what occasion do you lie: When it’s necessary to create

-Favorite journey: To the top of the mountains, or the edge of a sea
+Favorite journey: To the top of the mountains, or the edge of the sea

 Home is: Raised in the Northwest, heart in San Francisco, living in Sonoma